Azure-Samples/ms-identity-blazor-server/WebApp-OIDC/MyOrg/README.md

     }
     ```

-## Next chapter of the tutorial: the Web APP calls Microsoft Graph
+## Next chapter of the tutorial: the Web app calls Microsoft Graph

-In the next chapter, we will enhance this Web APP to call downstream Web API (Microsoft Graph).
+In the next chapter, we will enhance this Web app to call downstream Web API (Microsoft Graph).

 See [Call-MSGraph](../../WebApp-graph-user/Call-MSGraph/README-Incremental.md)